 • The reliability of the scope of environmental reporting is a priority for ENGIE, which is evolving in an international context of business disposals and acquisitions.
-Before every reporting campaign, the financial scope for consolidation is compared against the information fed back by each regional Hub's environmental managers in order to check which industrial entities contributing to EARTH report to which financial entities.
-Moreover, reconciliations are carried out on several occasions using PERFORM, ENGIE's database which is dedicated to the operating performance of energy production facilities, to carry out an additional verification of the comprehensive nature of the scope.
+Before every reporting campaign, the financial scope for consolidation is compared against the information fed back by each regional hub's environmental managers in order to check which industrial entities contributing to EARTH report to which financial entities.
+Moreover, reconciliations site by site are carried out using the Perform tool, ENGIE's database which is dedicated to the operating performance of energy production facilities, to carry out an additional verification of the comprehensive nature of the scope.
+Reporting is also requested from correspondents to verify and report the number of sites belonging to each contributing entity.